The Ultimate (roller coaster)

-The Ultimate was a steel roller coaster located at Lightwater Valley theme park in North Yorkshire, England.
+The Ultimate was a steel roller coaster located at the Lightwater Valley theme park in North Yorkshire, England.
 Manufactured by British Rail Engineering Limited, the roller coaster opened in 1991 as the longest roller coaster in the world, surpassing The Beast at Kings Island in the United States.
 It held the record until the opening of Steel Dragon 2000 in Japan.

 The Ultimate operated through the 2019 season and was shut down following the onset of the COVID-19 pandemic.
 After several years of standing idle, the decision was made to remove the ride in 2023.
 Park management cited safety concerns and the costs to refurbish the ride as the reason, as well as the park's shift in focus to becoming more family-orientated.

 History

 The Ultimate was built from an investment of £5.2 million, designed from a concept created by the park's original owner, Robert Staveley.
 Construction work began in early 1990 and took eighteen months to complete.
 The roller coaster opened to the public on 17 July 1991.

 The engineering design was handled by Big Country Motioneering and Robert Staveley, and the park hired British Rail Engineering Limited to oversee construction.
 Tubular Engineering manufactured the track.
 Modifications had to be made to adjust the banking in a few sections during the second half of the ride.

 Set within 44 acre of woodland, The Ultimate took passengers along 7,442 ft of tubular steel track, featuring two lift hills of 102 and 107 ft that rested on Canadian redwood trestles.
 The duration of the ride lasted more than seven minutes, travelling an average speed of 11.2 mph.
 It originally had over the shoulder restraints, but these were removed in favour of a lap bar following complaints.